 The first step was to cut the parts to length from the 2x4s.
 I used my miter saw with a stop to speed things along.

 Next I decided to clean up the legs and top rails a bit on the jointer and planer.
-This is mostly optional though the top rail pieces need to be straight for a couple of rip cuts.
+This is mostly optional, although the top rail pieces need to be straight for a couple of rip cuts.

 With that out of the way, I ripped the cross support piece from the top rail on the table saw.